World Cancer Day

 February 4th 2021 is World Cancer Day – a global campaign to raise awareness, show support and unite to fight cancer.

 World Cancer Day is a day that unites people, communities and entire countries to raise awareness and take action.

 Cancer is a global challenge.
-In 2018, 18 million people worldwide were diagnosed with cancer.
+In 2018, 17 million people worldwide were diagnosed with cancer resulting in 9.6 million deaths.
 In the UK alone, more than 360,000 people are diagnosed with cancer every year – that’s nearly 990 people every day.

 And while that number may feel high, advances in research, treatment and technology mean survival rates are better than ever.

 This year the campaign encourages people to unite together to build a future where every patient survives cancer.